News

 • What part of the project proved the most challenging?

-My most recent work – comparing eye-tracking data with model attention – was particularly challenging because it required understanding the idiosyncrasies of different vision-language model architectures, which were new to me.
+My most recent work – comparing eye-tracking data with model attention – was particularly challenging because it required understanding the details of different vision-language model architectures.
 Across all three projects, there were also consistently more threads to pull on than bandwidth to pursue them.
 Deciding which results mattered most, and designing experiments specific enough to be tractable but broad enough to yield useful conclusions, was an ongoing challenge.

 • What part of the project did you enjoy the most?